SELF-Technology/self-chain-public/docs/roadmap/Token/Smart-Contract-Architecture.md

 ## Integration Guide

 ### For DEXs
-Standard BEP-20 interface will ensure compatibility with existing DeFi protocols on BSC.
+Standard ERC-20 interface will ensure compatibility with existing DeFi protocols on Ethereum.

 ### For Applications
 APIs will be provided to check user tiers and subscription status.